New class of exact solutions to Einstein-Maxwell-dilaton theory on four-dimensional Bianchi type IX geometry: Introduction

+In this article, we explore the exact solutions to the five-dimensional Einstein-Maxwell-dilaton theory with two coupling constants and a cosmological constant.
 We find the exact solutions to the five-dimensional Einstein-Maxwell-dilaton theory where the dilaton field is coupled to both the electromagnetic field and the cosmological constant with two different coupling constants.
 We find expressions for the Maxwell field and dilaton field.
 We also find the cosmological constant in terms of the coupling constant and show that it can only take specific numbers.
 We find a relation between the coupling constants and an extra constraint which limits the coupling constant to certain numbers.
 We show that the solutions cannot be uplifted to a higher dimensional Einstein gravity or Einstein-Maxwell theory with the cosmological constant.
 We also find the exact solutions to the theory for the case where the coupling constants are equal and non-zero, and where the coupling constants are both equal to zero.
 Considering the latter case, the Einstein-Maxwell-dilaton theory reduces to the Einstein-Maxwell theory in the presence of the cosmological constant.
 We discuss the properties of the non-stationary spacetimes and show that our exact non-trivial solutions satisfy all the field equations.

+{We should emphasize our exact solutions exist only in five dimensional Einstein-Maxwell-dilaton theory with two coupling constants and a cosmological constant.
+We consider ansatzes for the metric, the Maxwell field and the dilaton which perfectly lead to exact solutions in three different cases: I) the coupling constants are different, II) the coupling constants are non-zero and equal and III) the coupling constants are zero.
+We explicitly show in appendix A, that our ansatzes work only in five dimensions.
+To find the higher dimensional solutions to the Einstein-Maxwell-dilaton theory, we might consider adding other fields, such as extra vector fields to the standard Einstein-Maxwell-dilaton theory \cite{add2}, to support the existence of the solutions, in dimensions greater than five. }